 We have invested a substantial portion of our available cash in a money market fund, U.S. Treasury notes, and high quality, marketable debt instruments of corporations, financial institutions and government sponsored enterprises.
 We have adopted an investment policy and established guidelines relating to credit quality, diversification, and maturities of our investments to preserve principal and maintain liquidity.
 All investment securities have a credit rating of at least A3/A- or better, or P-1/A-1 or better, as determined by Moody's Investors Service or Standard & Poor's.
-Our investment portfolio has not been adversely impacted by the disruption in the credit markets that has occurred in the past.
-However, if there is future disruption in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected in the future.
+Our investment portfolio has not been adversely impacted by the disruptions in the credit markets that have occurred in the past.
+However, if there are future disruptions in the credit markets, there can be no assurance that our investment portfolio will not be adversely affected.

-Net cash used in operating activities increased to \$14.2 million for the three months ended March 31, 2014 from \$6.6 million for the three months ended March 31, 2013.
-This increase was primarily due to the increase in our net loss, offset by an increase of \$2.6 million in non-cash, stock-based compensation expense, as well as by changes in our operating assets and liabilities, including accounts payable and accrued expenses.
-Accounts payable and accrued expenses increased by an aggregate of \$1.1 million for the three months ended March 31, 2014 compared to an aggregate increase of \$41,000 for the three months ended March 31, 2013.
-This increase was primarily due to increased external service costs incurred in our development and pre-commercial activities, the timing and amount of which may fluctuate significantly from period to period.
+Net cash used in operating activities increased to \$48.6 million for the nine months ended September 30, 2014 from \$21.5 million for the comparable period of 2013.
+This increase was primarily due to the increase in our net loss, offset in part by an increase of \$7.9 million in non-cash, stock-based compensation expense, together with changes in our operating assets and liabilities, including accounts payable and accrued expenses.
+Accounts payable and accrued expenses increased by \$4.3 million during the nine months ended September 30, 2014 compared to an increase of \$2.3 million during the nine months ended September 30, 2013.
+The increase in accounts payable and accrued expenses during the nine months ended September 30, 2014 was primarily due to an increase in external service costs associated with our expanded research and development activities.

-Net cash used in investing activities totaled \$99.1 million for the three months ended March 31, 2014 compared to \$33.1 million for the three months ended March 31, 2013.
+Net cash used in investing activities totaled \$127.7 million for the nine months ended September 30, 2014 compared to \$135.6 million for the comparable period of 2013.
 Net cash used in investing activities has fluctuated significantly from period to period primarily due to the timing of purchases of investment securities.
-The increase in net cash used in investing activities for the three months ended March 31, 2014 relative to the comparable period of 2013 was primarily due to increased purchases of investment securities relative to maturities of investment securities.
+The decrease in net cash used in investing activities for the nine months ended September 30, 2014 relative to the comparable period of 2013 was primarily due to increased maturities of investment securities relative to purchases of investment securities.

-Net cash provided by financing activities increased to \$198.0 million for the three months ended March 31, 2014 compared to a nominal amount for the three months ended March 31, 2013.
-The net cash provided by financing activities for the three months ended March 31, 2014 was primarily attributable to \$196.8 million in net proceeds received from our public offering of common stock in March 2014.
+Net cash provided by financing activities increased to \$201.0 million for the nine months ended September 30, 2014 compared to \$111.1 million for the nine months ended September 30, 2013.
+The net cash provided by financing activities for the nine months ended September 30, 2014 was primarily attributable to \$196.8 million in net proceeds received from our public offering of common stock in March 2014.
+The net cash provided by financing activities for the nine months ended September 30, 2013 was primarily attributable to \$107.9 million in net proceeds received from our public offering of common stock in March 2013.

-The following table summarizes our contractual obligations at March 31, 2014 (in thousands):
+The following table summarizes our lease obligations at September 30, 2014 (in thousands):

 Less than After

 Total 1 Year 1-3 Years 4-5 Years 5 Years

-Operating leases \$2,113 \$ 858 \$ 1,255 \$ - \$ -
+Operating leases \$1,865 \$ 1,016 \$ 849 \$ - \$ -